towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 # Thus, this dataset doesn't contain any duplicate value.
 ```

-Now I will check whether this dataset contains any negative, zero or extremely large ride length (more than 24 hours) value
+Now I will check whether this dataset contains any negative, zero or extremely large ride length (more than 24 hours) value.

 ```
 SELECT ride_id, (ended_at - started_at) AS ride_length